 Caterpillar's Centennial Legacy: A Thriving Learning forest in Kadambathur, Thiruvallur

-Caterpillar has been a leader in innovation and engineering, driving progress and transforming industries for a century.
-As our flagship brand, Cat stands for quality, reliability, and resilience values that extend beyond our machines and engines to our unwavering commitment to sustainability.
+Caterpillar has long been a global leader in innovation and engineering, driving progress and transforming industries for over a century.
+Its flagship brand, Cat, is synonymous with quality, reliability, and resilience—values that extend beyond machinery and engines to reflect a strong, ongoing commitment to sustainability.
+More than just a symbol of equipment, the Cat logo represents hard work, determination, and a resilient spirit—values that Caterpillar is now channeling into environmental stewardship.

 The learning forest will also act as a natural green barrier, reducing noise pollution, regulating climate, and fostering biodiversity by attracting birds and pollinators.
 Its impact extends beyond tree planting it transforms the environment, creating a thriving ecosystem within the school premises.